seungukj/seungukj.github.io/_posts/2023-02-24-remainder-estimates.md

 ## Strategy for convergence

-To show [this](#thm:superficial), we consider an alternative coordinates of the 1st quadrant, which is essentially the polar coordinates.
+To show [this theorem](#thm:superficial), we consider an alternative coordinates of the 1st quadrant, which is essentially the polar coordinates.
 But instead of the Euclidean norm and the angle, we consider the [taxicab norm](https://en.wikipedia.org/wiki/Taxicab_geometry) (i.e., $\ell^1$-norm) and the slope for respective alternatives.

 For a point $(x,y)\in\mathbb{R}^2$ in the 1st quadrant, define the variables $\gamma=x+y$ and $m=y/x$ [if $x=0$, set $m=\infty$].
 The coordinate $[m,\gamma]$ then recovers the original point by $(x,y)=(\frac1{1+m}\gamma,\frac{m}{1+m}\gamma)$.
 Furthermore, the map $f$ acts on the coordinates in the following way.